-Warner is a member of the 2017 NFL Hall of Fame class, thanks to his career with the St. Louis Rams and Arizona Cardinals.
+Warner is a member of the 2017 NFL Hall of Fame class, thanks to his career with the St. Louis Rams and the Arizona Cardinals.
 The 46-year-old Warner was famously signed by the Green Bay Packers as an undrafted free agent, only to be cut from the team.
-He worked at a grocery store in Cedar Falls, Iowa until he an Arena Football League team signed him.
+He worked at a grocery store in Cedar Falls, Iowa, until an Arena Football League team signed him.

 In 1997, the St. Louis Rams signed Warner, but it wasn’t until 1999 that he got to play consistently.
 He led the franchise’s “Greatest Show on Turf,” winning Super Bowl XXXIV.
 Warner’s Rams were back in the Super Bowl in 2002, but famously lost to the New England Patriots, who kicked off their own dynasty.
 Warner also experienced a career renaissance during his tenure with the Arizona Cardinals, leading them to Super Bowl XLIII in 2009.

 Warner has had his wife Brenda’s support the whole way.
 He has been married to Brenda for 20 years.
 She has two children from her previous marriage and five children with Warner.

 In an interview with the Christian Broadcasting Network, Brenda explained that she grew up in a small Iowa town.
 In high school, she was a cheerleader and a self-described “Jesus-Freak.”
 Before graduating, she decided to join the Marines instead of going to college because she didn’t want her parents stuck paying for her tuition.

 While in the Marines, she met her first husband, Neil, who was also in the Marines.
 They married and had a son, Zack, who was born in 1989, notes Snopes.
 Their daughter Jesse was born three years later.